 In September, back by popular demand, the Juriba team held a webinar to explore the paths available for organizations migrating to Microsoft Intune and reveal what's involved in the process and the common blockers that organizations face.
-Hosted by Juriba’s Co-Founder and CEO Barry Angell, myself, and Juriba Product Manager Neil Wheeler, I wanted to take the opportunity to share the recording with you, summarize the most important takeaways and give a rundown of what could potentially prove to be a blocker in your migration.
+The webinar was hosted by Juriba’s Co-Founder and CEO Barry Angell, Juriba Product Manager Neil Wheeler, and myself.
+I wanted to take the opportunity to share the recording with you, summarize the most important takeaways, and give a rundown of what could potentially prove to be a blocker in your migration.

 Theory Vs. Reality